Two women sitting at a table signing papers.

 Liliya MARSANO

-Liliya MARSANO Resources
+Liliya MARSANO Administration Officer

 Liliya is an experienced Administrative Manager with a comprehensive background in Project Management and Cultural Studies.
 Leveraging her skills in optimizing administrative and financial procedures, she plays a vital role within the Climate Action Accelerator.
 Liliya’s expertise is further enriched by her keen interest in intercultural communications, which enhances her ability to navigate and facilitate diverse and inclusive work environments.
 She is driven by the ambition to contribute to a more sustainable and environmentally conscious world through her meticulous administrative skills and commitment to climate initiatives.